-Visitors may eat lunch with their child on our stage at the provided parent tables.
+Guardians that are visitors for lunch with prior reservation can have lunch at the assigned tables for visitors.
 Please note, however, no visitors are allowed on the playground area with the students.
 Additionally, parents who come to eat lunch with their children may not use this time to interact with other students in the cafeteria.
 These can be violations of student safety.

 All visitors are expected to demonstrate the highest standards of courtesy and conduct; disruptive behavior will not be permitted.
 Behavior including yelling, threatening, slander, and/or using profanity will not be tolerated by any visitor and could prevent further access to the Ginnings campus.
-The principal or her designee may refuse to allow persons with no legitimate business to enter school grounds and/or may eject any undesirable person(s) from school grounds if that person refuses to leave peacefully upon request.
+The principal or her designee may refuse to allow persons with no legitimate interest to enter school grounds and/or may escort out any undesirable person(s) from school grounds if that person refuses to leave peacefully upon request.